![]() |

 deer with it in the summer of 2005 (Ouch).
 The car looks

-incredible with fresh paint, however this picture is of the car after Scott hit the deer, the angle of the
+incredible with fresh paint, however this picture is of the car after

-can be reached via email; Scott Romeis
+damage.
+Scott can be reached via

 |